 Jane was the chatter box of the group.. an endless fountain of hilarious narratives tinged with large doses of humour and uproarious laughter.
+Never shut her beak for a second.
 She had a screaming scarlet poncho amid black ones giving her an appearance of the head of the hooded ninja fraternity.

 Dominic was the ever sober guy…was main target of Jane’s brickbats of jokes.
 Took all in stride.
 He commanded the mountain orchestra with admirable dexterity.
 He spoke to the siafus of Longido and somehow they obeyed him.

 Esther was the ever smiling one.
 A product of Jane and Dominic.
 Quietly stoic and resilient.
 Even at the point of giving up she was always there encouraging others.
 She was the model poser for those scintillating still pictures.

 Kirimi the lawyer par excellent.
 He spoke the language of the mountain but heavily laced with legal jargon.
 Tall and elegant, he was the center of focus by the lasses in the hiking ordeal.
 Time and again he was the knight in shining armour as he came to the rescue of the damsels in distress.

 Lance the medic was our able sweeper.
 Tiny in body stature..he carried a backpack enough to collapse an elephant.
 Cool as a cucumber even under extreme pressure but always smiling.
 Did some gymnastics enroute the summit to Ol Donyo Orok that left some gals cooing in admiration.